GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

   - **Vulnerability Mitigated**: Brute Force Attacks (Error codes over 400 and below 500 indicate a client error response)
   - **Reliability**: http.response.status_code is returned whenever a request is sent to the site.
 Normally these requests consist of GET or POST types.
 Depending on the request, a status code is returned indicating success or failure of the request.
 When a high number of status codes are returned in a short window of time, that may be an indication of a brute force / password attack.
 This is a highly reliable alert and should not return a high number of fasle-positives.

-#### Name of HTTP Request Size
+#### HTTP Request Size

 "HTTP Request Size" is implemented as follows:
   - **Metric**: packetbeat-* - sum of *http.request.bytes*
   - **Threshold**: 3500 over 1 minute
   - **Vulnerability Mitigated**: Monitoring for uploading payloads, specifically .php, .sh, or .py scripts which would be used to initiate a reverse or bind shell.
   - **Reliability**: Per [this Google Whitepaper](https://dev.chromium.org/spdy/spdy-whitepaper) "...the typical http request header ranges from 200 bytes to 2KB.
 However, typical header size of 700-800 bytes is common."
-If your website was not secure (HTTP vs HTTPS) a malicious actor could use POST or PUT requests to
+If your website was not secure (HTTP vs HTTPS) a malicious actor could use POST or PUT requests to pass on harmful code / commands to a vulnerable server.
+Given that the normal request size is much lower than the threshold, this is a moderately reliable alert which should produce a low number of false-positives.
+Like other alerts in this report, establishing a threshold based on examination of actual traffic would greatly improve the reliability.

-#### Name of CPU Usage Monitor
+#### CPU Usage Monitor

 "CPU Usage Monitor" is implemented as follows:
   - **Metric**: metricbeat-* - max of *system.process.cpu.total.pct*